-Appear.in is one of the simplest Google Hangouts alternatives, as you don’t have to sign up for an account, and you don’t have to download or install a program.
-Basically, you just go to the website, and pick a name for your chat room.
-Once you’re inside, just copy the web address and send it to up to 8 other people whom you want to talk to (over email, phone, text message, etc.).
+Whereby (formerly known as Appear.in) is one of the simpler Google Hangouts alternatives.
+Basically, you just go to the website, sign up for an account, and pick a name for your chat room.
+Once you’re inside, just copy the web address and send it to other people whom you want to talk to over email, phone, text message, etc. (a free account allows up to 4 people in a meeting at once).
 When they enter the address into their Internet browser, they’ll join the chat.
 Then, you can talk to each other on video, exchange text messages (including Internet links), and even lock the chat room if you don’t want anyone else joining the session.
-Appear.in also has an app for mobile devices.
+Whereby also has apps for Android and iOS devices.

 WeChat is a similar app to Google Hangouts, and offers several of the same services.
 You can find contacts on WeChat and exchange text messages, pictures, and videos.
 You can also talk to each other over phone or video chat, including multi-user teleconferencing.
 Some other things that it can do includes letting you send money to other people, and following the activities and promotions of famous people and companies!

 Learn how to use WeChat with our free course on WeChat here.